 We look at the circumstances of each individual case and the amount of money concerned.
 We request an audited copy of your Annual Accounts as well as the accounts for any Friends’ organisations and we do look through these.
 If there are unrestricted funds after meeting running costs that are not available or that cannot be used for this project, please explain what they are earmarked for or why they cannot be used within your application.
 We do not expect applicants to spend every resource on a project before we will consider awarding a grant.

-The time it takes to receive a decision varies throughout the year and between the different programmes, but it could be up to 6 months, and longer if you were to submit a Cornerstone application immediately after a preceeding deadline.
+The time it takes to receive a decision varies throughout the year and between the different programmes, but it could be up to 6 months, and longer if you were to submit a Large application immediately after a preceeding deadline.
 Our Grants Committee currently meets three times a year.
 Decisions will be posted to applicants within two weeks of a committee date - please be patient!
 In the meantime we encourage you to apply for as many grants as possible as well as continuing to fundraise locally.
 Do not wait for the outcome of our grant before applying to other bodies for help.
 For further advice see our list of major grant funders.
 We also have a list of external search tools for finding grants.

 An initial assessment is undertaken by a staff member.
 Applications must have all documentation with them and meet the eligibility criteria.
 Due to the volume of applications we receive we cannot chase applicants for missing items.
 Applications are scored against criteria listed in the grant programme guidance document (see each individual grants page for the relevant document).

 The scoring takes into account the need for the work, our case for investment, risk management and the significance of the building, including whether it is within a priority area, if the building is in use beyond worship, is at risk etc. The Grants Committee makes the final decision at meetings three times a year.
-Urgent and essential works, take priority.
+Urgent and essential works take priority.

 We cannot guarantee any applicant will be successful.
-Our success rate for the Cornerstone Programme is around 1 in 4 applications, due to demand.
+Our success rate for the Large Grant Programme is around 1 in 4 applications, due to demand.
 To help give your application the best chance of success be sure to check the eligibility criteria, ensure all documents requested are supplied, and consider the criteria in the guidance notes when drafting your application form.

 If your application is refused you will be sent a letter outlining the issues.
 If you believe you have addressed these areas, or the costs or details of the project have changed substantially, then you can resubmit a new application to us via the online form.
 We expect resubmissions to complete a whole new application form with attachments, but information can be copied and pasted from an earlier application where relevant.